 Staying in:

-This morning, say goodbye to the east coast and head west towards Cradle Mountain National Park.
-Cradle Mountain, at 1,545 m high, stands tall among the native vegetation of the area and is a popular attraction for day trippers and overnight hikers.
-Today, you’ll have the chance to explore the national park on one of the many walking tracks of the area, including the popular Dove Lake Circuit, a grade 3 walk taking you through the low-lying rainforest, Fagus trees, buttongrass and past the Boat Shed.
+This morning, drive over to the magnificent wilderness of Cradle Mountain National Park.
+The mountain, at 1545 m high, is one of the park’s iconic features and is surrounded by stands of native deciduous beech, rainforest, alpine heath lands and button grass.
+Icy streams cascade down the mountainsides and ancient pines are reflected in the still glacial lakes.
+You’ll have the chance to explore the park along a number of different walking tracks, including Dove Lake Circuit.
 Your leader will be at hand to explain the options depending on your or the group's ability.
 End the day by driving to your accommodation in Strahan.

 Activities: